MurhafSousli/ngx-wordpress/README.md

 #### Helper Classes:

- - `Post`            Useful class for posts and pages (e.g. functions for accessing embedded posts).
+ - `WpPost`            Useful class for posts and pages (contains functions for accessing embedded posts).
- - `User`            Interface for user response.
+ - `WpUser`            Interface for user response.
- - `QueryArgs`       Class for creating query arguments
+ - `WpQueryArgs`       Class for creating query arguments for collection/model.
- - `WpHelper`        Contains the default endpoints addresses.
+ - `WpEndpoint`        List of default endpoints and their addresses.

  ---